redhat-performance/baremetal-deploy/README.md

 If that does not work for you, you can build the image manually using the Dockerfile in the project root directory.

-Alternatively, if te container is on an image repository, you can pull it from there.
+Alternatively, if the container is on an image repository, you can pull it from there.

 ### Configuration